robmarkcole/jupyter-codespace/README.md

 # jupyter-codespace
 Tryout running jupyter notebooks in a Github Codespace - basically vscode in the browser

-* To create this repo followed https://dlite.cc/2020/05/26/github-codespaces-machine-learning.html
+* To create this repo followed https://dlite.cc/2020/05/26/github-codespaces-machine-learning.html, uses https://github.com/Microsoft/vscode-python
 * https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces

+## Issues
+* Worked first time, now getting timeout errors

 ### FAQ
 * Each codespace is associated with a specific branch of a repository.
 You can create more than one codespace per repository or even per branch.
 However, each user account has a two-codespace limit during limited public beta.